cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 from those used in other protocols, even when derived from the same IKM (secret).
 Derivation of the KeySchedule 'secret' does not include domain separation as it is an intermediate value not exposed by the protocol.

-The KeySchedule procedure also separates each Hash invocation, used when deriving pskID and info hashes, with unique one-byte prefixes.
-This ensures that each Hash computation is independent {{BDG20}}.

 ## External Requirements / Non-Goals